 My listening partner knows me well and helps me to view the situation from a different lens.
 We inevitably find something to chuckle about and I’m back to feeling able to handle the next thing.

-This may be the most challenging tip for adhd parents.
+Learning how to “discipline” your adhd child may be the most challenging issue for adhd parents.

 Our society is so quick to look at a child’s behavior and label them as stubborn, lazy, defiant, or rude.